Oksana Boturchuk

 Oksana Boturchuk (Оксана Ботурчук) (born 12 September 1984) is a Paralympic athlete from Ukraine competing mainly in category T12 sprint events.

+Early life

+Boturchuk hails from the Dnipropetrovsk region in Ukraine.
+She was born into a family of athletes, her father was a Master of Sports of the USSR in Sambo, whiles her mother was a candidate for Master of Sports in athletics.
+She experienced vision loss after an auto accident.

+Career

+Athletic career

 She competed in the 2008 Summer Paralympics in Beijing, China.
 There she won a gold medal in the women's 100 metres - T12 event, a silver medal in the women's 200 metres - T12 event, a silver medal in the women's 400 metres - T12 event and finished eighth in the women's Long jump - F12 event.

 At the 2020 Summer Olympics in Tokyo, Japan, she won three silver medals.

-In August 2021, a movie about her life titled Pulse was released.
+In August 2021, a movie about her life titled Puls was released.

-She experienced vision loss after an auto accident.
+In September 2024, she won a silver medal in the women's 100m—T12 final in the Paralympic Games in Paris with a time of 12.70s.
+She and her guide Mykyta Barabanov also won a bronze medal in the 400 meters dash.

+Education

+As at 2024, Boturchuk is a lecturer at the Department of Special Physical Training at DSUIA.

+Personal life

+Boturchuk is married and has three children.

+Awards

+Boturchuk has state awards which include the Order of Merit (I, II, and III degrees).